 More so than in any other film, Fletch is classic Chevy Chase.
 While he is in exceptional form in Caddyshack and National Lampoon's Vacation, they do not showcase his unique talents as well as in Fletch.
 In every scene, Chase does a fantastic job carrying the picture with the right mix of comedy and drama.
 Fletch has aged surprisingly well over the years.
 The jokes are still funny and many of Chase's one-liners are insanely quotable.
 So much so that Fletch has become a cult film.
 In an interview for the New York Post, Bergman tries to explain its appeal.
 “It’s so bizarre, but Fletch strikes a chord.
 There’s a group of movies like that in the ‘80s, like Caddyshack, too, that captured a certain wise-ass thing.”
 Chase also looks back on the film with fondness.
 “It was at the height of my career in film, and it was as close to me as a person as any part I’d played.”
 Perhaps the most meaningful praise comes from Gregory Mcdonald himself: "I watched it recently, and I think Chevy and Michael Ritchie did a good job with it."
 As Fletch would put it, "and a damn fine answer if I do say so my damn self."

 For more Fletch, check out Mr. Peel's wonderful retrospective post.
 There's also a really good piece in Entertainment Weekly that also covers the long, checkered past to re-boot the series.
-Finally, two awesome fan sites dedicated to the film: Laker Jim's and The "Official" Unofficial Fletch Page.
+Finally, here is an awesome fan site dedicated to the film: Laker Jim's.